Team612/CodeConventions/README.md

 # Code Conventions

+## Note: This repository is currently outdated.
+Please check out [this repository](https://github.com/Team612/612-ProgrammingResources), which should have the most up-to-date code conventions and documentation.

-This repository contains the most current versions of all of Chantilly Robotics 612's code and tool conventions documents.
+This repository contains ~~the most current~~ outdated versions of all of Chantilly Robotics 612's code and tool conventions documents.

 Current standards include: